ericrasmussen/chromaticleaves/posts/cabal-sandbox-workflow.markdown

 #### Example: building this blog

 My blog is created with [Hakyll](http://jaspervdj.be/hakyll/), a Haskell library with many dependencies.
-If you wanted to start your own Hakyll blog and use mine as a starting point, it's entirely possible (and likely) that something in the chain of dependencies will conflict with Haskell libraries you have installed at the system level.
+If you wanted to learn Hakyll and use my code as a starting point, it's entirely possible (and likely) that something in the chain of dependencies will conflict with Haskell libraries you have installed at the system level.

 Here's how you can build `chromaticleaves` in a sandbox to avoid these issues: